 Choose whatever topic you like!
 You don`t have to use almonds, sugar crystals or raisins.
 Here are a few ideas for toppings and the dough itself:

 - dried cranberries

 - any other nuts

-Sustainable vegan and plastic-free Three Kings cake
+Sustainable vegan Three Kings Day cake

 It’s time to reveal the secret.
 As I said, I’m going to say no to plastic this Epiphany.
 Instead, I just used two pieces of vegan chocolate instead of the king.
 There’s nothing wrong with chocolate, don’t you think?
 It’s much better than any plastic anyway!
 Just stick the chocolate pieces in one of the small buns of the cake and there you got your perfect plastic king substitute.